solana-foundation/curriculum/courses/anchor-and-programs/modules/week-2-state-definition.md

 - Build a complete note-taking program with CRUD operations
 - Implement a user profile system with nested data structures
 - Create a library program that manages book records with different data types
-- Calculate and verify rent requirements for various account sizes

 ## Key Concepts to Master